alkaline-ml/pmdarima/README.md

 into one estimator class and creating a more user-friendly estimator interface for programmers familiar with scikit-learn.

-## Dependencies
+## Installation

-Pyramid depends on:
+Pyramid is not currently on pypi or conda, and thus depends on a current distribution of the following packages:

-  - numpy >= 1.10
+  - numpy >= 1.9
   - scipy >= 0.9
   - scikit-learn >= 0.17
   - statsmodels >= 0.8

-## Installation

-Pyramid is not currently on pypi or conda.
-The best way to install, then, is by cloning from git:
+The best way to install, until the wheels make it onto PyPi, is by cloning from git:

 ```bash
 $ git clone https://github.com/tgsmith61591/pyramid.git